tiagomfmadeira/Metro/README.md

 # Metro
-A concurrent object-oriented programming project.
+A concurrent object-oriented programming project simulating a metro system.